perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 3 - Log Management.md

 ### High Level Concerns on Planning
 - **Accuracy**
 - Free from defects or misleading information
 - Reduce false positives
 - IDS to consult a vulnerability database
 - IDS to implement policy scheme whereby user and group profiles are used to create acceptable network usage of individuals
+- Timestamps
+- Different vendors use different formats
+- ISO 8601 standard
+- Format `YYYY-MM-DDTHH:MM:SS.SSS +/-H`
+- **Integrity**
+- Authenticate client and server, encrypt data
+- Send data in clear, but use dedicated network
+- Digital signature
+**Confidence**
-	-
+- Priority or severity
+- Take input from many disjointed areas and deriving a more mature and accurate fact from the set of all inputs